The Editorial Team

 Professor Jason Rosenblatt

 Jason P. Rosenblatt is Emeritus Professor of English at Georgetown University.
 His publications include Renaissance England’s Chief Rabbi: John Selden (OUP, 2006); Torah and Law in ‘Paradise Lost’ (Princeton, 1994); a co-edited book on biblical narrative, ‘Not in Heaven’ (Indiana, 1991); and more than two dozen essays on seventeenth-century English literature.
 He is at present co-editing Selden’s Table Talk and working on a book on Selden and Milton.

 Dr Austen Saunders

-Austen Saunders joined The Oxford Traherne after completing a PhD on early modern annotating practices at the University of Cambridge.
-His research interests cover various aspects of the history of the book and he has published articles in journals including Review of English Studies, The Seventeenth Century, and The Cambridge Quarterly.
+Austen Saunders joined The Oxford Traherne after completing a PhD at the University of Cambridge on early modern annotating practices.
+His research on early modern literature and book history has been published in journals including Review of English Studies, The Seventeenth Century, and MIlton Studies.

 Editor, Volume XII: Roman Forgeries (1673) (with Jean-Louis Quantin and Alison Shell)

 Alison Shell is Professor of Early Modern Studies in the Department of English, University College London.
 She has written extensively on early modern English literature and religion.
 Her publications include Catholicism, Controversy and the English Literary Imagination, 1558-1660 (1999); Oral Culture and Catholicism in Early Modern England (2007); and Shakespeare and Religion (2010).